stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 OSD Not Running
 ===============

-Under normal circumstances, simply restarting the ``ceph-osd`` daemon will allow it to rejoin the cluster and recover.
+Under normal circumstances, simply restarting the ``stone-osd`` daemon will allow it to rejoin the cluster and recover.

 An OSD Won't Start